 1. Black Hat Hackers

 Black hat hackers are the perfect description of villains.
-You can imagine they are wearing a black hat and all-black suits, trying to break into the network and cause damage.
+You can imagine they are wearing black hats and all-black suits, trying to break into the network and cause damage.

 The operations of black hat hackers include: